spapas/django-generic-scaffold/README.rst

 django-generic-scaffold is different from other scaffolding tools because it generates all views/url routes *on-the-fly* (by creating subclasses of normal django class-based views) and *not* by outputing python code.
 This way you can re-configure your views anytime you wish.

+As you can understand the main purpose of this library is to be able to add CRUD for as many models in your project with as little mental effort as possible.
+Nothing beats the django-admin for that of course but usually you don't want to give access to /admin to all the users that will do data entry.
+I've found this project to be invaluable to my work (I mostly create apps to by used internally by the members of a public sector org); I guess it should also be very useful when you need to create a quick MVP for your project.

 Example
 =======